 It is an objective of the Council to secure the disposal of surface water associated with developments to avoid increase in the risk of flooding.
 This objective is to be achieved in keeping with modern good practice and having regard to the characteristics and attributes of each site.
 Individual developments, where surface water drainage measures are necessary, will need to provide a surface water drainage system separated from the foul drainage system.
 For all green-field developments it is generally the policy of the Council to require the limitation of surface water run-off to pre-development levels.
-Where a developer can clearly demonstrate that capacity exists to accommodate run-off levels in excess of green-field levels then the planning authority will give consideration to such proposals on a case by case basis.
 For brown-field development, while existing surface water drainage measures will be taken into account, some attenuation measures for surface water may be required at the discretion of the planning authority in the interests of balanced and sustainable development.